antonkratz/genome-research-edgeR-DESeq2/readme.md

 Now I have the data in a file `Supplemental_Table.S3.csv`

-Dump the unnecessary columns, replace the comma with TAB:
+Simplify the file name, remove columns not relevant in this context, replace the comma with TAB:

 ```
 mv Supplemental_Table.S3.csv S3.csv